 - The name, address, and signature of the incorporator(s)

-Florida’s technically requires original signatures on your Florida incorporation filing.
-The truth is that nobody in the office rejects filing for lack of an original ink signature.
+Florida technically requires original signatures on your Florida incorporation filing.
+The truth is that nobody in the office rejects a filing for lack of an original ink signature.
 Once they file your articles of incorporation, they will return the filing to the address on your coversheet.

-If you want a LLC, you file Florida Articles of organization:
+If you want a Florida LLC, you file Florida articles of organization:

-- The business name must have a LLC ending or variation of it
+- The business name must have an LLC ending or variation of it

 - The Florida company name must be different than already registered Florida companies